kishore097/Lidar-Mapping-using-LeGO-LOAM-and-SC-LeGO-LOAM./README.md

 ## New data-set

-This dataset, [Stevens data-set](https://github.com/TixiaoShan/Stevens-VLP16-Dataset), is captured using a Velodyne VLP-16, which is mounted on an UGV - Clearpath Jackal, on Stevens Institute of Technology campus.
+This dataset, [Custsom Northeastern Campus](), is captured using a Velodyne VLP-16, which is mounted on an UGV - Clearpath Jackal, on Stevens Institute of Technology campus.
 The VLP-16 rotation rate is set to 10Hz.
 This data-set features over 20K scans and many loop-closures.

 <p align='center'>
     <img src="/LeGO-LOAM/launch/dataset-demo.gif" alt="drawing" width="600"/>